-I’m proud to say that I married my hometown sweetheart, Tammy Bartlett.
+My personal story: I’m proud to say that I married my hometown sweetheart, Tammy Bartlett.
 We both grew up in Campbell River, BC.
 I completed my undergraduate program in Kinesiology and Human Biomechanics at Simon Fraser University (SFU), where I played for the SFU varsity soccer team.
 Tammy and I then moved south to San Jose, California, where I pursued a doctorate in Chiropractic.

 After I graduated from chiropractic college in 2002 (Cum Laude), our passion for health & fitness was strong, and we decided to open three successful fitness centres and a health food store in the Bay Area of California.
 We joined forces with our good friends and business partners, Drs.
 Craig and Marissa Bentham.

 Reminiscing, outside of our business accomplishments, one of my fondest memories in California was proposing on the field to Tammy (who was 49ers cheerleader), at the third quarter of the San Francisco 49ers versus Seattle Seahawks game.